 The State's online payment system is occasionally unavailable due to scheduled and unscheduled maintenance and other issues beyond the agency's control.
 Renew early if possible to avoid last minute delays in renewing.

-Beginning June 1, 2017, individuals renewing their license will be required to take the PT Board's new Texas Jurisprudence Assessment Module (TX JAM).
-The TX JAM will replace both the current Jurisprudence (JP) Exam and the ethics/professional responsibility renewal requirement.
+Individuals renewing their license are required to take the PT Board's new Texas Jurisprudence Assessment Module (TX JAM).
+The TX JAM replaces both the previous Jurisprudence (JP) Exam and the ethics/professional responsibility renewal requirement.
 For more information, click here.

 The requirements for renewal are: